jazzmind/vibefunder-analyzer/README.md

 - **Observability**: OpenTelemetry sample app + Collector, Jaeger, Prometheus, Grafana via `docker-compose`.
 - **LLM Assist**: Offline-first indexer and an agent that drafts a SoW from scanner outputs.

+## Hackathon Pitch & Demo

+For the hackathon context, what we built, why it matters, and a step-by-step demo script, see `HACKATHON.md`.

 ## API Overview

 The API clones a target repo (optionally using a GitHub token), runs selected scanners, builds a source index, and generates a draft SoW.